orbs-network/orbs-spec/behaviors/smart-contracts/default/PlatformPreOrder.md

 Inputs: virtual chain
 Outputs: APPROVED / NOT_APPROVED, status_message
 Permissions: Read ONLY, Exeternal
 > Returns the subscription status of a specific virtual chain.

 * Deployed on the local virtual chain.
-* Reads the subscription data from the Ethereum subscription smart contract (getSubscriptionData) using `SideChainconnector.CallEthereumContract`.
+* Reads the subscription data from the Ethereum subscription smart contract (getSubscriptionData) using `CrosschainConnector.CallEthereumContract`.
     * Maintains a cached value of the subscription status, refresh it every 1000 blocks.
 * A susbcription is considered valid if - TODO.
 * If the subscription is valid return APPROVED, status_message = ""